 Sustainability by the Numbers

-- The Center uses 34% less energy than comparable code compliant buildings.
+The Library uses 34% less energy than comparable code compliant buildings.